 I know that some of us are very sensitive to the cold, so this may not be a suitable option for you – but it is one that can really help if you are able to hack it.

 As we know, costochondritis is inflammation – and we all know that ice can be very effective in the reduction of swelling, inflammation and pain.

-In fact, a couple of months ago, when I had a really bad migraine and nothing would shift it, I cut a patch up and put it on my temples….and it WORKED.
+Beyond helping to take the edge off of costochondritis pain, a couple of months ago, when I had a really bad migraine and nothing would shift it, I cut a patch up and put it on my temples….and it WORKED.